Skip to main content

 1. Hardware Connection

-• Insert the storage card with the system flashed
+• Insert the storage card with the flashed system

 • Connect the independent power adapter